-Although a municipal FTTH system could theoretically offer more television programming options and greater broadband speeds at the same price as copper-based incumbent service providers, this competitive strategy usually results in lower net revenue and ongoing operating losses, particularly when employed against major incumbents such as Charter or Frontier.
+Although a municipal FTTH system could theoretically offer more television programming options and greater broadband speeds at the same price as copper-based incumbent service providers, this competitive strategy usually results in lower net revenue and ongoing operating losses, particularly when employed against incumbents such as AT&T or Wave.

-The only successful example of a municipally operated FTTH system in California is Loma Linda, which only provides Internet service - and not television service - to newly constructed or remodeled homes where the developer or property owner has installed empty conduit for the city's use.
+The only financially successful example of a municipally operated, consumer-focused FTTH system in California is Loma Linda, which only provides Internet service - and not television service - to newly constructed or remodelled homes where the developer or property owner has installed empty conduit for the city's use.
 The City of Loma Linda - which is 4 square miles in size and suburban in character - has invested in a fiber backbone network to support this service, but much of the cost of building and operating it is borne by the several colleges and hospitals in town which act as anchor customers.

 It is possible for cities in competitive urban markets to build and operate FTTH systems, but it is not reasonable to expect that operating costs and capital pay-back requirements - bond payments, for example - will be met by customer revenue in the near to mid term.
-Instead, a municipal FTTH operator must expect to subsidize operations for the foreseeable future, via the general fund, grant money, tax increment financing or assessments on property owners or utility ratepayers.
+Instead, a municipal FTTH operator must either find a private sector partner willing to assume the risk or expect to subsidize operations for the foreseeable future, via the general fund, grant money, tax increment financing or assessments on property owners or utility ratepayers.

-3. Business Models
+3. Business models